timoxley/polyfill-webcomponents/Readme.md

 // Platform is polymer's proprietary namespace, contains some helpers
 ```

+Simply require polyfill-webcomponents anywhere your code needs webcomponent support.
+You can safely require polyfill-webcomponents multiple times, it will only add the polyfills once.

 ## Features

 Due to nature of the browser, proper encapsulation of these polyfills is not possible.